Pasadena History Collection

 Ephemera & Other Materials

-Other materials in the Pasadena Centennial Room include maps, newspaper clippings, pamphlets, scrapbooks, newsletters, periodicals, posters, postcards, films, videos, sheet music, and sound recordings.
+Other materials in the Pasadena Centennial Room include historical maps, newspaper clippings, pamphlets, scrapbooks, newsletters, periodicals, posters, postcards, films, videos, sheet music, and sound recordings.
 The Pasadena Master Index provides a topical index to much of this material.
-If you are unable to locate and image you are looking for, please call us at (626)744-4066 and select option 7 or submit an Ask Us! request online for research help.

-As library director from 1889 to 1919, Nellie Russ assembled a collection of books which were rare at the time of their acquisition.
-These books trace the history of California from its discovery and contain works in English and Spanish that relate to its rule under Spain, Mexico, and the United States.
+The Library’s Californiana collection dates back to the turn of the 20th century when Nellie Russ became the second city librarian in 1898.
+During her tenure, she assembled a collection of books which were rare at the time of their acquisition.
+These books, including some newspapers, trace the history of California from its discovery to its exploration and ultimately to its development.
+The collection contains works in English and Spanish that relate to California’s rule under Spain, Mexico, and the United States.
 The growth of the collection is chronicled in Gertrude Stoughton’s The Books of California.

 - A vellum bound 1787 copy of Father Francisco Palou’s life of Father Serra, Relacion Historica de la Vida y Apostolicas Tareas del Venerable Padre Fray Junipero Serra.

-- Early accounts and guides to life in California’s gold fields such as an 1849 second edition of Wierzbicki’s California As It Is and As It May Be, Or, A Guide to the Gold Regions.
+- Early accounts and guides to life in California’s gold fields such as an 1849 second edition of Felix Paul Wierzbicki’s California As It Is and As It May Be, Or, A Guide to the Gold Region.

 Centennial Room Services

-The Library reference staff is happy to assist with your research needs in person, online through our Ask Us! service, or by letter addressed to:
+Library staff is happy to assist with your research needs in person, online through our Ask Us! service, or by letter addressed to:

 Pasadena Public Library